Speech Recognition Setup #

 Setup #

-You should explicitly specify the model and language settings in .mdf file.
-To test English speech recognition, open the main.mdf file in the Example with a text editor and add the following two lines at the end.
+You need to specify the models and language used by Julius in the .mdf file.
+To use English speech recognition, open the main.mdf file in the Example folder with a text editor and add the following two lines at the end:

 Plugin_Julius_lang=en